Merkoba/Hue/README.md

 "public_images_location"
 >The public root of images.
 For example a public_images_location of /img/ would send public image urls as /img/image.jpg, which would reside in public/img/.
 Needs a slash at the end.

-"default_image_url"
+"default_image_source"
->The public location of the default image or when "/image default" is issued.
-This image appears on new rooms or when an uploaded image fails to load.
+>Default source for the image for new rooms or when "/image default" is issued.

 "default_tv_source"
 >Default source for the tv for new rooms or when "/tv default" is issued.